Beloit & Beyond Conference, November 5, 2024

 Impact Beloit’s Concierge and Community Internships

-Moderator: Tim Leslie & Charles Westerberg, Economics and Business; Sociology
+Moderator: Jessica Fox-Wilson & Charles Westerberg, Economics and Business; Sociology

 2:30-2:35